 The Story of Daniel

-The narrative reaches a critical juncture during the reign of Darius the Mede.
-Daniel's habit of praying three times a day (Daniel 6:10) becomes a target for his rivals, who manipulate Darius into issuing a decree that traps Daniel.
+During the reign of Darius the Mede, Daniel's habit of praying three times a day (Daniel 6:10) becomes a target for his rivals, who manipulate Darius into issuing a decree that traps Daniel.
 Consequently, Daniel is thrown into a lions' den — a punishment for his defiance of earthly authority.
-Yet, in a dramatic reversal, the lions leave him unharmed, underscoring the divine protection over Daniel and leading to the king's recognition of Daniel's God as supreme (Daniel 6:16-23).
-The very decree intended to silence Daniel ultimately highlights the limitations of royal edicts and the enduring power of faith.
+Yet, in a dramatic reversal, the lions leave him unharmed, demonstrating the divine protection over Daniel and leading to the king's recognition of Daniel's God as supreme (Daniel 6:16-23).
+The decree intended to silence Daniel reveals the limitations of royal edicts and the enduring power of faith.